xizhonghua/GreenDC-Summary/papers/Pruhs07_competitive-online-scheduling.md

     - one needs to show that at all times, SPRT always has the least possible number of unfinished jobs
  - Example: SRPT is 2-competitive for average slowdown
    - one needs to show that at all times t, SPRT is at most twice optimal with respect to the objective of minimizing the number of unfinished jobs at time t divided by the work of these jobs

+### Clairvoyant online algorithm
+ - Definition：It requires knowledge of the jobs
+  - e.g., SPRT requires knowledge of the work of the jobs